EuniceNamkoong/Vacant-Buildings-Baltimore-City-Income-Race/README.md

 ![insert3](VacantBuildingsDiversityIndex.png)

-### Additional Notes and Useful Links:

-### Exploring your business question

 ## Data Analysis

-Types of data analysis conducted for each data set:

-[talk about how data and which data sets were combined to produce what - and what analysis was used]
+Types of data analysis conducted for each data set: which data set what combined with which data set - what analysis was done for that data set?

 ![insert2](https://github.com/EuniceNamkoong/Vacant-Buildings-Baltimore-City-Income-Race/blob/main/Cluster%20Analysis%20Results.png)